-The launch of DirectFlash™ Fabric is an exciting milestone in Pure’s journey with NVMe.
-At Pure we recognized NVMe’s importance in unleashing the full potential of flash, and designed support into the first FlashArray//M. FlashArray//X and DirectFlash technology proved the revolutionary advantages of NVMe over SAS and SATA SSDs.
+The launch of DirectFlash™ Fabric is an exciting milestone in Pure’s journey with NVMe—that’s why we designed DirectFlash support into the first FlashArray//M. FlashArray//X and DirectFlash technology proved the revolutionary advantages of NVMe over SAS and SATA SSDs.

 As I explained in this blog post, the clear next step is to allow servers to use native NVMe over Fabrics (NVMe-oF) to access FlashArray™, driving even more storage performance and efficiency.
 With Purity 5.2, NVMe-oF over RoCE is available today on FlashArray//X. We’ve brought FlashArray to customers who are using cloud architectures to build SaaS or other online applications.
 Previously, these applications might have been forced to use direct-attached storage (DAS) because:

 - iSCSI performance is insufficient.
 The overhead of SCSI as well as TCP processing is a tax on servers.

 - There may not be the expertise or desire to add a Fibre Channel SAN to an Ethernet-only data center.

 Unfortunately, using DAS means giving up the benefits of external shared storage: